niklasgransjoen/Advent-of-Code/README.md

 # Advent-of-Code

-My personal solutions to the Advent of Code puzzles.
+My personal solutions to the Advent of Code puzzles in various programming languages.

 These are not optimal solutions, and are only done for my own entertainment.

-Find me on Twitter [@TheLazara](https://twitter.com/TheLazara).
+Find me on Twitter [@thevivianvea](https://twitter.com/thevivianvea).